Bustervro/workout-tracker-supabase-project/README.md

 Users can now add new workouts through the React frontend and save them directly to the Supabase database.

 Successfully tested workout creation and automatic data refresh.

+## Week 8 Progress

+Implemented workout update functionality for the Workout Tracker application.

+Users can now edit existing workout records through the React frontend and save changes directly to the Supabase database.

+Added React state management and update queries to support workout editing.

+Successfully tested workout updates and verified that changes are stored in the database.

+Next Steps:
+- Add workout deletion functionality
+- Implement exercise management features
+- Complete full CRUD operations